watchlightstudio/WatchlightStudio-Hugo/content/projects-and-tools/echo/echo-menu.md

 <summary>LLM Settings</summary>

 ### LLM Settings
-- #### Local/OpenAI settings
+- #### Echo model settings
-	- Set or edit the default summarization and transcription settings.
+	- Set or edit the default summarization and transcription settings for Echo.

 	{{< callout type="info" >}}
 	During app start-up, Echo quickly checks for the presence of an NVIDIA GPU.
 If a compatible NVIDIA GPU is not detected, the user can select either OpenAI or CPU-only local fallback.
 	{{< /callout >}}

 	- Summarization options:
 		- If summarization is set to "Local," Echo will use custom Ollama models, which are generated by the App during first time setup.
 By default, the Ollama base model is Mistral, which is lightweight and performant for basic summarization tasks.
 		- If summarization is set to "OpenAI," the default model is set to GPT3.5-turbo, which is a good balance of summarization quality, speed, and token cost (as of July 2025).

 		{{< callout type="info" >}}
-		Alternative local models can be set using [Ollama models](#ollama-models).
+		Alternative local models can be set using [Ollama models](#set-ollama-model).
+Alternate [OpenAI](https://platform.openai.com/docs/models) models can be manually entered by writing-in the dropdown menu.
 		{{< /callout >}}

 	- Transcription options: